openNDS/openNDS/docs/source/config.rst

 This is the interval after which clients are forced out (a value of 0 means never).

+This is the interval after which clients are forced out (a value of ``0`` means never).
 Clients will be deauthenticated at the end of this period.

 Example: Set to 20 hours (1200 minutes).